-You'll need to do this when you have a booking from an agent that uses Direct Commission.
-You can set one up in Agents and Sources.
+You'll need to do this when you have a booking from an agent.
+You can set one up in the Agents tab.
 If you're using the Xero integration, this will create an invoice in Xero for you to email.
 The email address you use for the agent will automatically be pulled into the invoice.

 Invoicing the Agent for accommodation